 Self-awareness as a leader is important, effective leaders, however, should also be reflective, observant, empathetic, perceptive, responsive, humble, have self-control, be discerning, as well as adaptable.
 By having all these qualities you are well on your way to becoming a well-rounded, trusted, personable and effective leader.

 Interested in developing your self-awareness?
-We are now recruiting for our January intake for Level 5 and Level 7 CMI accredited leadership development programmes.
-For more information, click here, or contact a member of the team for more details at email@example.com.
+We are now recruiting for our September intake for Management & Leadership and Strategic Leadership development programmes.
+For more information, click here, or contact a member of the team for more details at firstname.lastname@example.org.